 Creative, effective online and in-person lessons with a friendly, experienced American teacher of English:

 The first lesson/consultation is free of charge.
-The price of an individual lesson is 100 PLN/60-minute hour.

-I have a lot of experience in
+I have 20 years of experience

 1. preparing students to PASS exams: Matura, FC, CAE, CPE, IELTS, TOEFL, PET